Lease Abstraction Software: How AI Cuts 90% of the Work (2026 Guide)

 Critical date alerts.
 When renewal deadlines, escalation triggers, and option exercise windows are structured data instead of buried in PDFs, you can set automated reminders.
 No more missed deadlines.

 Portfolio analytics.
 With consistent abstracts across all leases, you can answer questions instantly: total annual rent exposure, weighted average lease term, upcoming expirations by quarter, concentration by landlord.
-Try doing that with 50 PDFs in a shared drive.

 Frequently Asked Questions